We offer opportunities for healthcare professionals from overseas to observe and learn from our world-class team.

 Clinical observership programmes

-A clinical observership gives a healthcare professional the opportunity to observe clinical work in one department for up to 12 weeks.
+These programmes give healthcare professionals the opportunity to observe clinical work in our hospitals for up to 12 weeks.
 The observer can participate in all non-clinical work and in teaching sessions.

-Each clinical observer is paired with a consultant supervisor, who acts as a mentor throughout the 12-week programme.
-Ahead of the start of the observership, candidates are welcome to provide up to six learning objectives they hope to achieve.
+Each clinical observer is paired with a consultant supervisor, who acts as a mentor throughout the programme.
+Ahead of the start of the observership, candidates are welcome to provide the learning objectives they hope to achieve.
 Their supervisor will work with them to create a tailored experience, ensuring that observers make the most of this unique opportunity.

 During the placements, clinicians will observe and participate in a range of tailored activities including but not limited to: